LennartFr/Red-Hat-OpenShift-WorldTour/README.md

+/img/redhat.png

+# Red Hat OpenShift Workshop

-# Introduction to the workshop
+## Introduction to the workshop

 If you want to learn in-depth about the containers technology this is a good place to start.
 Use left side menu to navigate thru this Gitbook.